-Valerie Marie Arvidson is a writer of fiction, non-fiction and hybrid/inter-media writing.
+Valerie Marie Arvidson is a writer of fiction, non-fiction and hybrid/inter-media writing; she is also an amateur visual artist.
 She has published stories, personal essays and poetry.
-She is currently pursuing her PhD in Creative Writing with a doctoral scholarship at the International Institute of Modern Letters at Victoria University of Wellington, New Zealand.
+She recently earned her PhD in Creative Writing with a doctoral scholarship at the International Institute of Modern Letters at Victoria University of Wellington, New Zealand.
 Originally from outside Boston, she lived in Oakland, and then Seattle for several years before moving to New Zealand with her husband.

 Valerie earned her B.A. in English with a focus in Creative Writing from Dartmouth College in Hanover, New Hampshire (2008) and her MFA in Creative Writing from the University of Washington in Seattle (2012).